-The minimum requirements for graduation from Charleroi High School are outlined in this section.
+The minimum requirements for graduation from Charleroi Area High School are outlined in this section.
 Graduation is based on the subjects completed in grades nine through twelve.
 Students will be assisted in the development of a program of study in keeping with their interests and abilities, but they will be expected to assume responsibility for meeting the minimum requirements.
-In addition, Class of 2019, Class of 2020, and Class of 2021 students must reach a level of proficiency on the state mandated tests to be eligible for graduation.
+In addition, the Class of 2020, Class of 2021, and Class of 2022 students must reach a level of proficiency on the state mandated tests to be eligible for graduation.
+NCAA initial eligibility process, Division I worksheet, and Division II worksheet can be found at the end of this course guide.